 6. With a small offset spatula, frost the mogul with chocolate buttercream.
 While the frosting is still soft, blend vanilla buttercream into the finish to add movement.
 Place the cake in the refrigerator to set.

 7. Draw a motorbike onto the parchment paper using the wheels and the outline of the cake to frame its size.
 Reference images on the internet to get a sense of how a dirt bike looks.

 8. Tape the drawing to the flat underside of a clean sheet pan.

 9. Lay a fresh piece of parchment over the sketch and tape that down too (working directly on top of the sketch may get marker ink on the modeling chocolate).
 This sketch will now act as a blueprint for creating the motor and parts.

 10. Shape the components of the bike out of modeling chocolate, making certain aspects bulge more than others to add depth and dimension.
 Create disjointed parts that fit together like a puzzle but are not attached.
 That way, they can be pivoted and rearranged when it comes time to place them on the cake.

 11. Roll the remaining modeling chocolate scraps to 1/16” thin sheets and with microcutters, cut delicate shapes to add detail to the engine and armor.
 Use a pointed sculpting implement to create nuts & bolts impressions.

 12. Allow the motorbike parts to rest, untouched and uncovered at a cool room temperature for at least two hours before handling them again.

-13. Imbed the wheels in the cake then add the rims and suspension.
+13. Embed the wheels in the buttercream then add the rims and suspension.
 Arrange the engine parts directly on the surface of the cake.
 Angle the wheelhouses to connect with the engine so that the bike is in a concave C shape, as if turning on the mogul.

 14. With a small offset spatula, roughly add chocolate buttercream underneath the wheels to secure them and create the impression that loose dirt is kicking up behind.